30 Things Only Divorced People Know

 That communication is key

-People who have gone through a divorce will suddenly be clearer and more assertive in expressing their wants and needs in all other areas of their lives.
+If there's one reason why divorce is good, it's that people who have gone through a divorce will suddenly be clearer and more assertive in expressing their wants and needs in all other areas of their lives.
 This is likely because they can pinpoint a few key points in their marriage in which more honest, earnest, frank exchange of thoughts and feelings would have been useful and possibly even resulted in a different outcome.

 That no two divorces are the same